Blood and Blood Product Transfusions for Cancer

 Allergic reaction (itchy skin or rash; redness, or flushing of the face)

 Low blood pressure

-In the rare event of receiving the wrong ABO blood type:
+In the rare event of receiving the wrong blood type:

 Fast heart rate